Handing in Your Outline and Essay

 - Properly reference your essay with in-text citations and include a reference list

-- Reference system must be Harvard
+- Reference system: use Harvard referencing

 - Word limit does not include final reference list, but DOES include in-text citations